gelatodigital/limit-orders-lib/packages/limit-orders-lib/README.md

 Note: to display the minimum amount returned (i.e the output amount of the order) you should always use the `adjustedMinReturn` field of the order.

+Note 2: If you instantiated the library by passing an `handler`, all orders fetched will be filtered accordingly.
+Otherwise, orders will not be filtered.

 ```javascript
 const allOrders = await gelatoLimitOrders.getOrders(userAddress);
 ```